-Fitness tracking and sportswatches have long been known to be thick, boldly coloured, rugged and rubber.
+Fitness tracking and sports watches have long been known to be thick, boldly colored, rugged and rubber.
 They aren’t concerned with looking good, they’re supposed to be a companion for your adventures and training.
 Fitness is the number one priority.

 Some people like sending the message to others that they are serious about sport.
 It’s like having a bumper sticker on your face.
 Well, your wrist.
 This approach isn’t for everyone, though.
 Some people prefer a more subtle approach and luckily the Garmin Vivomove Style is perfect for those types.
 It has all the wonder of a fitness tracker with the cleverness of a smartwatch.

 Fitness watches tend to have a distinct look: Chunky, brightly colored, rubberized.
 You’re sending a message to the world that you make fitness a priority — or, at least, that you buy the stuff that makes fitness look like a priority.

 The first thing you’ll notice is just how light the watch is.
 35 grams when sporting a nylon band.
 It’s 42mm by 42mm and only 11.9mm thick.
 It looks like it would be heavier than what it is and what’s inside.